 Oversee lay missioners and their ministries around the world, providing organizational direction and leadership

-As the Director of Missions at MKLM, Marj oversees lay missioners and their ministries around the world.
+As the Maryknoll Lay Missioners’ director of missions, Marj oversees lay missioners and their ministries around the world.
 She works closely with the overseas Regional Directors and the USA Operations team to achieve organizational goals and ensure lay missioners have the support and resources they need to minister to those they serve.
 Marj is a member of the Leadership Team.

 Through her work as Director of Missions, her passion for mission is nurtured daily in conversations with, or in the presence of, people who journey together, in pursuit of a more just and loving world.
 Marj reflects, “Almost every day I hear inspiring stories of the lives of the people we serve, of their great dignity amidst tremendous suffering, loss, and fear.
 It is an unbelievable privilege to hear our stories, and at times bear witness to them, as they unfold in El Salvador, Haiti, Bolivia, Brazil, Cambodia, Tanzania, Kenya, and South Sudan.”